 We use updateAssetLibraryEntry to configure which sources appear in the page format selector.
 The ly.img.pagePresets entry ID controls the resize panel’s page format UI.

-// Register custom page format source with the UI// This replaces the default page formats with only the custom onescesdk.ui.updateAssetLibraryEntry('ly.img.pagePresets', { sourceIds: ['my-custom-formats']});By specifying only our custom source ID, we replace the default formats entirely.
+// Register custom formats with the page format selectorcesdk.ui.updateAssetLibraryEntry('ly.img.pagePresets', { sourceIds: ['my-custom-formats']});By specifying only our custom source ID, we replace the default formats entirely.
 To keep the default formats alongside custom ones, include 'ly.img.page.presets' in the sourceIds array:

 cesdk.ui.updateAssetLibraryEntry('ly.img.pagePresets', { sourceIds: ['ly.img.page.presets', 'my-custom-formats']});Applying Formats to Existing Pages#